 d.

 Determine how to summon aid to the climbing area in case of an emergency.
+Discuss what medical training is needed for your group when climbing and rappelling in remote areas.

 5.

 Verbal signals.
 Explain the importance of using verbal signals during every climb and rappel, and while bouldering.
-With the help of the merit badge counselor or another Scout, demonstrate the verbal signals used by each of the following:
+With the help of the counselor or another Scout, demonstrate the verbal signals used by each of the following:

 a.